Hans Asperger: Family

 Hans Asperger married Hanna Kalmon in 1935, whom he met during a mountain hike, and with whom he had five children; four daughters and a son: Gertrud (born 1936), Hans (born 1938), Hedwig (born 1940), Maria (born 1946) and Brigitte (born 1948).
 In 1961, Gertrud Asperger completed her doctorate at Innsbruck.
 Another daughter, Maria Asperger Felder, became a renowned child psychiatrist.
-Hans Asperger and his daughter were also "socially well-connected".

 Religion

 Hans Asperger was a devout Christian, a practicing Catholic, but without the political tendencies generally associated with Catholicism at the time.
 His faith was initially considered a disadvantage in his evaluation after the Anschluss.
 He was a member of the Sankt-Lukas Guild, which, according to Sheffer and Czech, "advocated for Catholic eugenics", including support for "positive eugenics" (the multiplication of individuals considered desirable) rather than "negative eugenics" (the limitation of individuals considered undesirable).

+Czech points out that "the potential obstacles to his [Hans Asperger's] support for National Socialism were his religious convictions, his humanistic background, and his elitist and cultured habitus.
+He adds that "Asperger’s political socialization in Neuland likely blinded him to National Socialism’s destructive character due to an affinity with core ideological elements."

 Education

-Hans Asperger claimed to have discovered his future vocation as a doctor by dissecting the liver of a mouse during his final year of high school.
+Asperger stated that he discovered his future calling in medicine while dissecting the liver of a mouse during his final year of high school.
 He passed his secondary school final examination on 20 May 1925, with distinction and the grade of "very good" in all subjects.

 According to his daughter, from 1916 to 1928, he followed an education oriented towards humanism, learning western philosophy, Latin and ancient Greek.
 Asperger studied medicine at the University of Vienna under Franz Hamburger and practiced at the University Children's Hospital in Vienna.
 Asperger earned his medical degree in 1931 and became director of the special education section at the university's children's clinic in Vienna in 1932.
 He joined the Fatherland Front on 10 May 1934, nine days after Chancellor Engelbert Dollfuss passed a new constitution making himself dictator.